Genivia/RE-flex/doc/index.md

     const char *s = matcher().span();
     std::cout << t << " in " << s << std::endl;
 ~~~
+The start of a line is truncated when the line is too long.
+The length of the
+line's contents before the pattern match on the line is restricted to 8KB,
+which is the size specified by `reflex::AbstractMatcher::Const::BLOCK`.
+When
+this length is exceeded, the line's length before the match is truncated to
+8KB.
+This ensures that pattern matching binary files or files with very long
+lines cannot cause memory allocation exceptions.

 Because `matcher()` returns the current matcher object, the following Flex-like
 actions are also supported: